Are these the best beaches in Cuba?

 Many experienced beach goers swore that Cayo Largo del Sur -- an island off the southern coast -- had the most incredible beaches in Cuba.

-And though I had traveled across the entire island countless times in the past six years, I'd never visited Cayo Largo.
+And though I had traveled across the entire island countless times in the past seven years, I'd never visited Cayo Largo.

 En route to paradise